Little spotted kiwi: Taxonomy

 The little spotted kiwi is a ratite and belongs to the Apterygiformes order, and the Apterygidae family.
 The genus name Apteryx means 'without wings' and the species is named owenii after Sir Richard Owen.
 Only the nominate subspecies A. o. owenii survives.

 The little spotted kiwi was first described in 1847 by John Gould from a specimen obtained by Frederick Strange and sent to England.
 The locality is not recorded but it probably came from Nelson or Marlborough.
 In 1873, Henry Potts published an account of its habitats, and about this time specimens were collected in South Westland and sent to England.
 A specimen described as Apteryx occidentalis in 1893 is often considered a junior synonym of this species, but a study in 2002 indicated this may be a hybrid between Apteryx australis and Apteryx owenii.

-These is a subspecies called Apteryx owenii iredalei, from the North Island, but its status as a subspecies is not universally accepted as valid.
+There is a subspecies called Apteryx owenii iredalei, from the North Island, but its status as a subspecies is not universally accepted as valid.
 More commonly known as the North Island little spotted kiwi, it is an extinct subspecies of the little spotted kiwi that was native to the North Island, New Zealand.
 It was described by Gregory Mathews in 1935.
 Most subsequent authors do not recognise it or any other subspecies of Apteryx owenii.
 The North Island little spotted kiwi went extinct sometime in the late 19th century for unknown reasons; most likely from introduced invasive species such as stoats, feral cats, and other related species, or from human activity in the region.
 Two specimens were collected in the 1880s, being the only known remnants left.

 Description

 The little spotted kiwi has a length of 35 to 45 cm and the weight of the male is 0.88 to 1.36 kg and the female weighs 1 to 1.95 kg, making it the smallest species of kiwi.
 Their feathers are pale-mottled grey, with fine white mottling, and are shaggy looking.
 They lack aftershafts and barbules.
 They have large vibrissae feathers around the gape.
 They lack a tail, but have a small pygostyle.
 Their bill is ivory-coloured and long and their legs are pale.
+Albinism in this species has been recorded.